sebi1412/esphome-ferraris-meter/README.md

         samples: 10
         update_interval: 50ms
     ```
-2. A [template number component](https://www.esphome.io/components/number/template.html) is created in the YAML configuration file and configured for the threshold value of the analog signal.
+2. Under the configuration of the Ferraris component, the entry `analog_input` refers to the ADC sensor created under 1. and the entry `analog_threshold` specifies the analog threshold (see section [Calibration of the analog Output Signal](#calibration-of-the-analog-output-signal) for further information about the analog threshold).
+Additionally, the offset values  `off_tolerance` and `on_tolerance` can be configured (see section [Hysteresis Curve](#hysteresis-curve) für further details).
     ```yaml
-    number:
-      - platform: template
-        id: adc_threshold
-        name: ADC threshold
-        icon: mdi:speedometer-slow
-        entity_category: config
-        mode: box
-        optimistic: true
-        initial_value: 50
-        min_value: 0
-        max_value: 1000
-        step: 1
-    ```
-3. Under the configuration of the Ferraris component, the entry `analog_input` refers to the ADC sensor created under 1. and the entry `analog_threshold` refers to the number component created under 2.
-    ```yaml
     ferraris:
       id: ferraris_meter
       analog_input: adc_input
-      analog_threshold: adc_threshold
+      analog_threshold: 45.0
+      off_tolerance: 1.0
+      on_tolerance: 1.0
       # ...
     ```
-    Alternatively, a fixed numerical value can be specified for `analog_threshold` if the threshold value is already known and no longer needs to be configured/changed.
-In this case, step 2 can be omitted.
-    ```yaml
-    ferraris:
-      # ...
-      analog_threshold: 45
-      # ...
-    ```

-The configuration for the offset values `off_tolerance` and `on_tolerance` is very similar to the configuration of `analog_threshold` and therefore not explicitly shown in above example.

 **Example configuration file:** [ferraris_meter_analog.yaml](example_config/ferraris_meter_analog.yaml)

-### Reading multiple electricity Meters
+### Reading multiple Electricity Meters
 It is also possible to read more than one Ferraris electricity meter with a single ESP microcontroller.
 This requires multiple infrared sensors / TCRT5000 modules and additional free GPIO pins on the microcontroller.
 The TCRT5000 modules have to be connected to the voltage source of the ESP microcontroller via VCC and GND as described in the section [Hardware Setup](#hardware-setup) and the D0 outputs have to be connected to free GPIO pins on the ESP board.

 > [!NOTE]